IEK-5/freespa/DOC.md

 which may be combined with a binary OR.
 If all is OK E=0.

-In case you are interested in computing the dayly events such as sunrise and set, you need the `solar_day` struct:
+In case you are interested in computing the daily events such as sunrise and set, you need the `solar_day` struct:

     typedef struct solar_day {
     	struct tm ev[11];